SeanCheatham/chainless/docs/docs/temporary-functions.md

 ## Creating a Temporary Function

 ### Prepare
-Login to the [Chainless App](https://app.chainless.dev).
+Open the [Chainless App](http://localhost:42069).
 Then, click the button in the bottom-right corner to expand the menu.
 Select "Create Temporary Function".

 At this page, you can write your function code as a single JavaScript file.
 Temporary functions may not include additional dependencies, so they are limited in functionality.
 Edit the code box to implement your function.